graasp/graasp-landing/src/pages/privacy.md

 ### 3.3 Ensure the functionalities and understand the use of Graasp

-Graasp processes Operational Data (see section 4.3) for the purpose of analyzing the use of Graasp, but also to ensure the functionalities of Graasp and the comfort of use.
+Graasp processes Operational Data (see [Section 4.3](#43-operational-data)) for the purpose of analyzing the use of Graasp, but also to ensure the functionalities of Graasp and the comfort of use.
 The legal basis for the Operational Data processing is the contract between users and Graasp as stated in the Terms of Use.

 ### 3.4 Compliance with the law

-Graasp may process Personal and Uploaded Data, in case of suspected or actual criminal or administrative proceedings led by competent authorities (see section 4.4).
+Graasp may process Personal and Uploaded Data, in case of suspected or actual criminal or administrative proceedings led by competent authorities (see [Section 4.4](#44-uploaded-data)).
 The legal basis for this processing is necessary to carry out a legal obligation.

 ### 3.5 Research purposes